ibm-cloud-docs/schematics/create-terraform-config.md

 **Where do I store my variable declarations?** </br>
 You can decide to declare your variables within the same Terraform configuration file where you specify the resources that you want to provision, or to create a separate `variables.tf` file that includes all your variable declarations.
 When you create a workspace, {{site.data.keyword.bplong_notm}} automatically parses through your Terraform configuration files to find variable declarations.

+**Is there a character limit for input variables?** </br>
+Yes.
+If you define input variables in your Terraform configuration file, keep in mind that the value that you enter for these variables can be up to 2049 characters.
+If your input variable requires a value that exceeds this limit, the value is truncated after 2049 characters.

 Example variable declaration without details:
 ```